Generalized Anxiety Disorder 7

 The Generalized Anxiety Disorder 7-item scale (GAD-7) is a widely used self-administered diagnostic tool designed to screen for and assess the severity of generalized anxiety disorder (GAD).
 Comprising seven items, the GAD-7 measures the frequency of anxiety symptoms over the past two weeks, with respondents rating each item on a scale from "not at all" to "nearly every day."
 The GAD-7 was developed in 2006 by Robert L. Spitzer, Janet B.W.
 Williams, Kurt Kroenke, and Bernd Löwe as a brief self-report questionnaire designed to assess symptoms associated with generalized anxiety disorder.
 It has been used in clinical and research settings for screening purposes and for monitoring symptom changes over time.
-It is valued for its simplicity, reliability, and validity in detecting anxiety symptoms in diverse populations.The Anxiety Checklist provides scientifically validated self-assessments, such as the GAD-7 test, to help individuals evaluate and manage their anxiety levels, offering personalized recommendations based on the results.
+It is valued for its simplicity, reliability, and validity in detecting anxiety symptoms in diverse populations.

 The GAD-7 is normally used in outpatient and primary care settings for referral to a psychiatrist pending outcome.
 A systematic review compared screening tools and concluded that the GAD-7 is the most efficient one for identifying GAD as well as panic disorders in primary care populations.